 According to the Lucid CEO, “a lot of slack was cut” with the Model S because “the electric car was such a fun experience that people forgave the build quality issues.”
 Rawlinson does not think that is the case anymore, hence the need for the Lucid Air to be impeccable.

 The production delay is not necessarily related to Lucid itself.
-Rawlinson said that the company has “250 suppliers, 3,000 parts,” and “the impact of COVID-19 is not to be underestimated here.”
+Rawlinson said that the company has “250 suppliers, 3,000 parts,” and “the impact of is not to be underestimated here.”
 According to the executive, the chip shortage has not affected the company because of “very savvy purchasing” deals Lucid made.

 It is at this point that Rawlinson said going public was not for the money because the Public Investment Fund from Saudi Arabia “has pockets” and long-term intentions with Lucid.
 The point was to have validation, attracting “the bluest of blue-chip investors.”